DevMassive/dmacs/README.md

 ## Installation

+### From source

 You need to have Rust and Cargo installed.
 Please install them from [rust-lang.org](https://www.rust-lang.org/tools/install).

 ```bash
 cargo install --git https://github.com/DevMassive/dmacs
 ```

+### From pre-compiled binaries

+Pre-compiled binaries for major platforms are available on the [GitHub Releases page](https://github.com/DevMassive/dmacs/releases).
+Download the appropriate binary for your system, place it in a directory included in your system's `PATH`, and make it executable.

 ## Usage